najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Lab Exercise 1/README.md

 ---

+## 🪞 Reflection
+Lab Exercise 1 was my first encounter with the idea of converting a problem statement into a clear and logical flowchart.
+While making a flowchart for the summation of digits of an integer, I discovered the practical use of the division (/) and modulus (%) operations to work out numerical problems.

+This exercise made me more conversant with the concept of post-test loops as the loop has to run at least one time to deal with the number's each digit.
+In addition, the task of determining if the sum of digits is a multiple of 3, 4, or 5 further developed my logical thinking and, consequently, my skill of applying conditional statements in problem-solving.

+Doing this lab exercise in a fixed time during an online class has worked on my time management and also improved my step-by-step thinking.
+In brief, the lab exercise has boosted my confidence when it comes to flowchart design and has further cemented the role of structured logic as a foundation in the programming world.

+---

+## 💡 Suggestions for Improvement
+For future lab exercises, providing more sample outputs or step-by-step walkthroughs before the task begins would help students better understand the expected logic and flowchart structure.

+Additionally, allowing a short review or discussion session after submission could help students reflect on common mistakes and improve their understanding of loops and conditions.

+Lastly, introducing recommended digital tools for flowchart creation could improve clarity and consistency, especially for online lab sessions where submissions are made digitally.

+---

 ## 🎯 Purpose of This Repository
 This repository will be employed to:
 - Keep and record details of lab exercises